lexnederbragt/MBV3070-H19/lab/3_Reading_and_Writing_files.md

     protein = _______ + aa
 print(protein)
 ```
+**Questions:**

-Question: what are we subtracting from the length of the mRNA?
+* what are we subtracting from the length of the mRNA?
 What is the consequence of this?
-Question: what happens in the three lines inside the for loop?
+* what happens in the three lines inside the for loop?

 ## Printing the results to file.